01 Apr You are love, You are freedom

 I hadn’t heard of Osho before but it seemed pretty cool to complete my trip by reading about meditation, transcendence and enlightenment.
 I always knew I was a hippie at heart.
 So I bought it.

 I opened the book as the plane was taking off and had finished reading it by the time the captain announced we were landing.
 I couldn’t put it down.
 I was all in.
 I remember bursting into uncontrollable, loud, full-belly laughter several times.
 People were looking at me – concerned, as if I was a nuisance.
 My boyfriend kept asking if I was OK.
 Gosh!
 I was!
 I just couldn’t stop laughing.
-I wanted to explain everything to him in one breath but he didn’t seem to get it.

 And then tears ran down my face.
 I didn’t know why because in many ways I didn’t quite understand what Osho was talking about…